What Is a Solar Generator? The Definitive Guide

-This means that solar generators run on 100% clean and renewable energy and are the best option out there in terms of sustainability and the environment.
+This means that they can run on 100% clean and renewable energy and are the best option out there in terms of sustainability and the environment.

 Solar generators are generally small and don’t weigh much which makes them easy to transport and use at different locations.

-For this reason, solar generators have become massively popular in the vanlife culture as you can simply pack your portable generator into the back of your car and head off on your next adventure.
+For this reason, they've become massively popular in the vanlife culture as you can simply pack your portable generator into the back of your car and head off on your next adventure.

 They Are Low Maintenance